 If you ever have a doubt or a question, you should always ask for guidance.
 Throughout the Code, the 'Find out more' sections direct you to the specific department which can help you with related questions or provide you with further information.

-Whatever issue you are facing, you can talk to your manager or your local P&C business partner in confidence.
+Whatever issue you are facing, you can talk to your line manager or your local P&C business partner in confidence.
 If you do not feel comfortable with these options, you can raise your concern through our independent and confidential reporting channel, 'Your Voice'.

 If you raise a concern, we expect this to be done in good faith.
 This means you have reasonable grounds to believe that the information you are reporting is true, even if it later turns out not to be.
 If you raise a concern that is intentionally false, misleading or malicious, this may result in disciplinary action.